thecem/lambda_heat_pumps/docs/lambda_heat_pumps_quick_start.md

 Tipp: Deaktivieren Sie Register von Sensoren, die Sie nicht benötigen, um die Anzahl der Modbus-Abfragen zu reduzieren.

+## Modbus Register Services

+The integration provides two additional Home Assistant services for advanced users:
+- `lambda_heat_pumps.read_modbus_register`: Read any Modbus register from the Lambda controller.
+- `lambda_heat_pumps.write_modbus_register`: Write a value to any Modbus register of the Lambda controller.

+You can use these services via the Developer Tools → Services UI.
+See the main documentation for details and examples.

+## Dynamic Entity Creation

+- Heating circuit climate entities are only created if a room thermostat sensor is configured for the respective circuit in the integration options.
+- Boiler and other device entities are created based on the configured device count.

+## Template-based Climate Entities

+- All climate entities (boiler, heating circuit) are now defined by templates in `const.py`.
+- This makes it easy to extend or adjust entity properties centrally.

 ## Next Steps

 Once your integration is running: